microsoft/botbuilder-js/libraries/botframework-streaming-extensions/README.md

 This library contains the core of Bot Framework Streaming Extensions, which extends the 3.0 Bot Framework protocol to communicate over multiplexed, persistent, connections such as named pipes or WebSocket.
-In order to use this library a service will also require a Streaming Extensions Transport library which carry the same name as this package with the transport type appended, for example 'botframework-streaming-extensions-protocol-websocket'.
+In order to use this library a service will also require a Streaming Extensions Transport library which carry the same name as this package with the transport type appended, for example 'botframework-streaming-extensions-websocket'.

 - [Installing](#installing)
 - [Documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0)